Travelers' Tales: South Africa, Zambia & Botswana

 Everywhere we stayed, we found the chats with the owners enlightening and entertaining: the knowledge that they shared with us about their part of the world was better than any guidebook.

-One of the highlights of any holiday is trying out different food and we had so many lovely meals on our trip.
-Our favourite restaurants were The Blue Orange in Stellenbosch, which was like going back in time with the retro tablecloths and home cooked foods, The Firefly in Knysna, expensive but a real treat, and Mama Africas in Cape Town where local musicians make the setting complete.
+One of the highlights of any vacation is trying out different food and we had so many lovely meals on our trip.
+Our favorite restaurants were The Blue Orange in Stellenbosch, which was like going back in time with the retro tablecloths and home cooked foods, The Firefly in Knysna, expensive but a real treat, and Mama Africas in Cape Town where local musicians make the setting complete.
 In Franschhoek we enjoyed some South Africa delicacies at Kalfi’s restaurant.
 The bobotie was delicious and their vetkoek bread superb.
 We arrived too early for the bread on the second evening but decided to wait and were rewarded with a bag to take away for our journey the next day!

 Adventure was never far away on our trip.
 A memorable moment was when four elephant joined us in the garden of Waterberry Lodge: as we enjoyed our tea, the elephants ate the plants, pulled branches off the trees and strolled past the little swimming pool.
 We sat and watched like you might watch birds in your garden!
 The long and winding road through the De Hoop nature reserve near Swellendam was not for the fainthearted but when we arrived at the sea and saw the whales it was amazing.
 At Addo, Paula went for a ride on horseback through the national park.
 Riding so close to kudu, eland and zebra was exhilarating and beautiful.
 We also had some incredible safari experiences in Chobe National Park in Botswana.
 We saw so many crocodiles and hippos plus all the different river birds.
 The lions proved elusive but the elephants, giraffes and antelopes were abundant.